Shop and Save on New York State Health Insurance

 high-risk insurance

-Since the passage of The Patient Protection and Affordable Care Act, eighteen states have now turned down the option to a state run high –risk affordable health insurance pool.
+Since the passage of The Patient Protection and Affordable Care Act, eighteen states have now turned down the option of a state-run high–risk affordable health insurance pool.
 The original intent was for the states to offer temporary insurance coverage through the high-risk pools for those individuals with chronic illnesses and pre-existing conditions.
-One of the main problems is the lack of funding in order to accomplish this feat for the thousands of individuals who are desperate for state run insurance that is guided by a sliding scale margin.
+One of the main problems is the lack of funding to accomplish this feat for the thousands of individuals desperate for state-run insurance guided by a sliding scale margin.
 What the government is permitting is:

 1. States are permitted to create their own temporary high-risk insurance pools